Bankruptcy Attorney in Queens

 Types of Bankruptcy

-While there are several types of bankruptcy, two of the most common are Chapter 7 and 13.
-Below, we explore the things you ought to know about them:
+While there are several types of bankruptcy, two of the most common are Chapter 7 and Chapter 13.
+Below, we explore the key aspects you ought to know about them:

 In our experience, this is the most common type of bankruptcy.
 In this proceeding, a trustee will liquidate certain property and assets to repay debt.
 Once you have completed the process, most qualifying debts get discharged.